The1Funraiser/WHSTechNotes/journal.md

 # December 16, 2024

 Am I looking forward to this winter break?
 I am looking forward to this winter break.
 Why?
 Well, its because Christmas will be on the winterbreak, and I can't wait to see whats in my presents.

+# January 8, 2025

+What did I most enjoy about this class?
+I enjoyed the minecraft coding in this class.
+What could I improve on?
+I think I could prove on my coding in this class.
+A project I'd like to explore in this class is to try coding for a drone.
+Something specific i'd like to learn in this class is coding.
+And I'm not interested in pursuing any certifications related in this class.